Share On

 When In Doubt…

-During regularly scheduled health examinations, your goal is to check every inch of the turkey.
-Some folks like to start at the head, while others may prefer to start at the feet.
+During regularly scheduled health checks, your goal is to check every inch of the turkey.
+Some folks like to start at their head, while others may prefer to start at their feet.
 Either is fine, but it’s helpful to have a general order and routine that you follow each time because this can help ensure you do not miss a step.
-However, because some areas naturally flow into others, it might not be helpful to think of the exam as a linear list of areas to check.
+However, because some areas naturally flow into others, it might not be helpful to think of the process as a linear list of areas to check.
 Instead, we think of it more as a choreographed routine, where checking one area flows into checking another area.
 By checking individual areas or body parts in isolation, you may miss important findings in the gray areas in between.
-While performing the exam, it’s imperative that you continually monitor how the turkey is doing by watching their breathing and their color and taking a break if they appear overly stressed.
+While performing the health check, it’s imperative that you continually monitor how the turkey is doing by watching their breathing and their color and taking a break if they appear overly stressed.

-Up next, we’ll go over important components of a health examination:
+Up next, we’ll go over important components of a turkey health check:

 Check Their Feet

-While this part of the exam is important for all turkeys, for large breed turkeys thoroughly checking their feet, especially the bottom of their feet, is one of the most important parts of the health exam.
+While this part of the health check is important for all turkeys, for large breed turkeys thoroughly checking their feet, especially the bottom of their feet, is one of the most important parts of the health check.
 While not a condition limited to large breed turkeys, bumblefoot can be quite common in large breed turkeys and early intervention significantly improves the prognosis.
 Check for any bumps, lumps, swelling, scabs, cuts, or pressure sores on both the top and bottom of the turkey’s feet and toes.
 Early signs of bumblefoot include the skin on the foot pad becoming smooth, shiny, and/or red, so look closely for any of these signs.
 Individuals with heat, swelling, scabbing, or discharge should be evaluated by a veterinarian.
-Don’t remove scabs unless you have been trained by an expert and are very experienced in evaluating foot conditions in turkeys!
+Don’t remove scabs unless you have been instructed to do so by a veterinarian!
 If you find a scab covering a swollen and hot or fluid-filled area, or if there is discharge seeping out from the scabbed area, you should have the turkey evaluated by a veterinarian as soon as possible.

 While bulges on the top of the foot, in between the toes, could be a sign of infection, they could also be the result of dirt or mud packed into foot crevices, which is not an uncommon occurrence in large breed turkeys.
 If you find a resident with a lump in this area, you can start by applying very light pressure to the skin on the top of their foot while watching the bottom of the foot, which should allow you to determine if the cause of the lump is mud pack or not.
 Remove any mud that has become trapped in this crevice with gentle pressure and the use of wet gauze or cotton-tipped applicators.
 Be very careful not to damage the skin while attempting to clean this area.